pankod/superplate/documentation/docs/linter/eslint.md

 sidebar_label: ESLint
 ---

-Use eslint to catch some bugs before commiting code.
+Use ESLint to find and fix problems in your codebase.
 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

 Refer to [documentation](https://eslint.org/) for details.